COMMUNITY COLLEGE CAPITAL PROJECTS

 (f) Clearly reflect evidence of local planning and needs assessment (sixth priority).

-(6) Pursuant to ORS 341.937, and notwithstanding section (5) of this rule, the State Board of Education shall include amounts for capital improvements in its budget request for each biennium that will be applied to the substantial reduction and eventual elimination of barriers to access by disabled persons.
+(6) Pursuant to ORS 341.937, and notwithstanding section (5) of this rule, the Commission shall include amounts for capital improvements in its budget request for each biennium that will be applied to the substantial reduction and eventual elimination of barriers to access by disabled persons.
 These capital improvements may include, but are not limited to, ADA projects.
-The State Board of Education shall identify the projects as separate items on the list of capital construction projects that it submits to the Executive Branch or Legislature.
+The Commission shall identify the projects as separate items on the list of capital construction projects that it submits to the Executive Branch or Legislature.
 The inclusion of the budget requests for these projects shall be made after consultation with the community colleges and their representatives of the disabled community at the colleges.
-The State Board of Education may also include these projects on the prioritized list of projects referenced in section (5) of this rule.
+The Commission may also include these projects on the prioritized list of projects referenced in section (5) of this rule.

 (7) New construction, remodeling, and ADA projects that include new construction, maintenance, or remodeling shall be subject to the following special considerations: